 Academic Program Accreditation

-More than 80% of Cal U's academic programs are accredited by national agencies.
-Our longest standing program accreditation dates to 1954, when our teacher education program was accredited by NCATE, the National Council for Accreditation of Teacher Education (now known as the Council for the Accreditation of Educator Preparation - CAEP).
-CAEP advances excellences in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning.
+Cal U’s longest standing program accreditation dates to 1954, when our teacher education program was accredited by NCATE, the National Council for Accreditation of Teacher Education.
+This accrediting body now is known as Council for the Accreditation of Educator Preparation (CAEP).

 Cal U's faculty continues a long tradition of teaching excellence, scholarly growth, and professional and community service.
 More than 78% of our faculty members hold doctorates or other terminal degrees, and many are nationally recognized educators, content experts and leaders in their field.